What is a Learning Progression?

 How are Learning Progressions used?

 Educators use learning progressions to plan or modify instruction to make sure students are getting the right instruction and content at the right time.
-If an educator knows she needs to teach a specific skill, she can use the learning progression to look backward and see what prerequisites are needed for that skill.
-She may also seek out other skills that can be taught alongside her selected skill for more efficient and interconnected teaching, avoiding the repetitious learning that can occur when individual skills are taught in isolation.
+If an educator knows they need to teach a specific skill, they can use the learning progression to look backward and see what prerequisites are needed for that skill.
+They may also seek out other skills that can be taught alongside their selected skill for more efficient and interconnected teaching, avoiding the repetitious learning that can occur when individual skills are taught in isolation.

 Look for learning progressions that you can interact with — you should be able to look forward and backward within the learning progression to understand how skills can develop.